 - Do I need this?
-Our modern society has created a materialistic culture, where people are encouraged to buy more and more, without thinking if we need any of these things to begin with.
-This is the case, be it in the technology field, the fashion industry, or consumer goods market.
-Differentiate between needing something and wanting something.
-Buy it only if you need it.
+Our modern society has created a materialistic culture, where people are encouraged to buy more without thinking if they need any of these things.
+This is the case everywhere in technology, fashion, and consumer goods.
+Differentiate between needing and wanting something.
+Buy only if you need it.

 - If you’re buying food, ask yourself the additional question of: Will I finish this?
-Buy it only if you’re going to say yes to both.
+Buy only if your answer is “yes” to both.

-- The acquaintances I mentioned in the opening of the article told me they change a new laptop every 3-6 months, which I was shocked by!
-When I asked them why they do that, they say it’s not because their current laptop is spoiled, lost or made obsolete, but simply because they can.
+- The acquaintances I mentioned at the start told me that they change a new laptop every 3-6 months, which I found shocking!
+When I asked them why, they say it’s not because their current laptop is spoiled, lost, or made obsolete, but because they can.

-- How often do you replace the things you use?
-To be honest, you really don’t need that latest laptop/mobile/camera/watch/bag/wallet/clothing.
-Truly.
+- How often do you replace your items?
+To be honest, you don’t need that latest laptop/mobile/camera/watch/bag/wallet/clothing.
 Get it only if you have a real need for it.
 See the first point of this list.

-- Learn to celebrate the occasion, sans gifts.
-There is a message behind each occasion, and the gift is only one way of expressing the message.
+- Learn to celebrate the occasion sans gifts.
+There is a message behind each occasion, and getting a gift is only one way of expressing the message.
 Learn to embrace and deliver the message without gifts, rather than rely on gifts to do the work.

-- Consider alternatives to gifts.
-Such as via acts of kindness, e-cards, heartfelt letters (or emails), fun-filled activities, or meal treats.
+- Consider alternatives to gifts such as acts of kindness, e-cards, heartfelt letters (or emails), fun-filled activities, or meal treats.
 These are environmentally conscious ways of celebrating the event.